top of page

 Pictured (left): linear depression interpreted as a fissure vent in Elysium volcanic region on Mars

-Volcanic rilles
+Sinuous rilles

-Volcanic rilles are observed on the surfaces of all rocky planets in the inner solar system.
+Sinuous rilles are observed on the surfaces of all rocky planets in the inner solar system.
 The formation mechanism of these landforms is not necessarily universal.
 On the Earth and moon, sinuous rilles are thought to for from the thermal and/or mechanical erosion of the substrate by hot, low viscosity lavas.
 On Venus, sinuous rilles and canali may have formed from more exotic melts, such as carbonatite.

 IMG_9977.jpg